JamesSkemp/words/content/post/php-forum-software-showdown-part-2-vanilla.md

 +++
-title = "PHP Forum Software Showdown Part 2: Vanilla" summary = "In this article, we'll be going over how to install Vanilla 1.0.1.
+title = "PHP Forum Software Showdown Part 2: Vanilla" description = "In this article, we'll be going over how to install Vanilla 1.0.1.
 We'll also be looking at how Vanilla stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-20T09:00:00-06:00"